min9kwak/tumor-controller/README.md

 **Expanded Mask Parameters** (for smoother boundaries):
 - `sigma`: [3.0, 3.0] (Gaussian smoothing for mask expansion)
 - `threshold`: 0.05 (threshold for binary mask after smoothing)

+**DDIM Baseline Comparison** (optional):
+- `ddim.image_dir`: Path to pre-generated DDIM results for comparison
+- Used for comparing with baseline method from [Wolleb et al., 2022](https://link.springer.com/chapter/10.1007/978-3-031-16452-1_4)

+> ⚠️ **Note**: DDIM comparison is optional.
+If `ddim.image_dir` is not provided or images are missing, the visualization will simply skip the DDIM row.
+This baseline comparison will be better integrated in future versions.

 **Usage:**
 ```bash